The museums of the Regole

 It goes from life in the mountains, with in-depth studies of the various forestry and pastoral activities, to the ingenious solutions adopted to guarantee all the families a fair lifestyle.

-In addition to testimonies of that lifestyle, you can also admire some of the local handicrafts, such as silver filigree or traditional clothes.
+In addition to testimonies of that lifestyle, you can also admire some of the local handicrafts, such as silver filigree and traditional clothes.

 Among all the exhibits, there are two that most attracted our attention.
-The first is the Gilardoni Rifle, the world's first compressed air lethal weapon.
-It was really silent and didn't create smoke, so it was really useful.
-It was built by Bartolomeo Gilardoni, a watchmaker and blacksmith of Cortina d'Ampezzo.
+The first is the "Gilardoni" rifle, the world's first compressed air lethal weapon.
+It was really silent and didn't create smoke, so it gave a huge tactical advantage.
+It was built by Bartolomeo Gilardoni, a watchmaker and blacksmith native to Cortina d'Ampezzo.

 A reconstruction of the castle of Podestagno